Monday, 25 June 2012

 I could only guess this is how it was in days of yore.
 Everyone seemed in good humour and supported their team in a proper manner.
 I was in good form as I couldn’t see how Hendon could lose.
 I thought that they’d sussed out Hamlet, who had all the pressure on them.

-Whatever the hosts boss Gavin Rose said at half time seemed to work, as his team came out looking to grab back control up front, with the defenders being even meaner in offering space to Hendon players.
+Whatever the host boss Gavin Rose said at halftime seemed to work, as his team came out looking to grab back control up front, with the defenders being even meaner in offering space to Hendon players.

-Ten minutes after the break Allasani saw his effort well saved by Lovelock, with Bray miraculously clearing the follow up off the line.
+Ten minutes after the break Allasani saw his effort well saved by Lovelock, with Bray miraculously clearing the follow-up off the line.
 We thought that the danger was averted, but the ball went back into the area.
-Lovelock spilled it in the melee with Gavin Tomlin forcing home.
+Lovelock spilt it in the melee with Gavin Tomlin forcing home.

 Gradually the Greens worked their way back into the encounter.
 A couple of half chances fell to Niko Muir, but he wasn’t having his best game for the club despite putting in maximum effort.
 A Maclaren shot went inches wide having being helped around by Tangara.

-Green saw a deflected cross shot leave Lovelock stranded as the ball curved over the stopper before hitting the angle of post and bar.
+Green saw a deflected cross-shot leave Lovelock stranded as the ball curved over the stopper before hitting the angle of the post and bar.
 It fell to substitute Sanchez Ming who fired his shot over our terracing.
 Nerves were being jangled at our end, and I’m sure it was the same among the Hamlet faithful.

 Both teams received a huge round of applause shortly after in recognition of their exhaustive as the game was to be decided on penalties.
 Lee lost the toss meaning they would be taken at the far end in front of the Dulwich fans.